 Uninstalling Altium NEXUS is performed using the Altium NEXUS Uninstaller.
 This wizard-based uninstaller is accessed from the standard Programs and Features page (accessed from the Control panel in Windows 7 and above).
 Simply right-click on the entry for Altium NEXUS and use the Uninstall command from the context menu.

 If you have installed multiple instances of Altium NEXUS, ensure that the correct instance is being uninstalled.
 It can be a good idea to have the Version attribute displayed as an additional column on the Programs and Features page, so that the correct instance can be quickly verified.

 Uninstalling the software is streamlined, courtesy of the Altium NEXUS Uninstaller.

 Three actions are provided, facilitating varying degrees of 'uninstall' as follows:

 Uninstall - removes the install folders (program files and shared documents locations) but leaves preferences-based folders alone.
 This enables you to have a build that is not currently installed, but whose preferences can still be reused, for example by importing into another installed version.

 Remove Preferences - removes just the preferences-based folders, covering system application data and security files, user application data files and user local application data.

 Remove Completely - total removal of the entire installation (i.e. installation folders and preferences folders).

 Choose the uninstall action required.
 If you want to cancel out of the uninstall, click Cancel.
-To proceed with the uninstall, click Next.
+To go ahead and proceed with the uninstall, click Next.
 The page will change to Uninstalling Altium NEXUS and the chosen action will be processed.
-Once the uninstall is complete, click Finish on the Uninstallation Complete page of the Uninstaller.
+Once the uninstall is complete, simply click Finish on the Uninstallation Complete page of the Uninstaller.